 Declarations:

 Brandie Burr and Barry Badders are two co-defendants in Hanna’s case who came forward and supplied declarations on March 25th, 2010.
-For years, Burr never knew that the government had attributed certain statements to her, which were used against and alisa_amy_whitehousepplied pressure upon Hanna to plead guilty, since she was given the impression that Burr would testify against her if Hanna went to trial.
+For years, Burr never knew that the government had attributed certain statements to her, which were used against and applied pressure upon Hanna to plead guilty, since she was given the impression that Burr would testify against her if Hanna went to trial.
 Burr claims she never made those statements and, upon review, the statements were never signed by Burr.
 Now, Burr wishes to set the record straight in a declaration regarding those false allegations.

 Barry Badders also provided a declaration that supports Brandie Burr’s declaration.
 Both Brandie and Barry were friends of Lisa’s and related to Scott Badders.
 After the case, both lost contact with Lisa after she went to prison.